 Okay, maybe not all day, but definitely every so often.
 Try to wash your hands as often as possible with a top-notch and effective antibacterial soap.
 You should be rubbing and scrubbing for at least 20 seconds to really shake the bacteria and pathogens off your skin.

 Also, avoid direct contact with anyone who is or seems sick!
-It’s a no-brainer, I know, yet still worth mentioning.
+It’s a no-brainer, I know, yet still worth mentioning for fighting infection.

 Get your beauty sleep each night